Platform overview

 Careers

-Behind the best brands in the world—yes, the ones you’re suddenly imagining automatically—there’s a lot of strategy fueled with market research, that has shaped every part of their branding—down to the last curve in their typeface.
+Behind the best brands in the world—the ones you’re automatically imagining —there’s a lot of strategy fueled with market research, that has shaped every part of their branding—down to the last curve in their typeface.

 Branding is how a company presents itself to the world.
 It encompasses everything from the company’s name and logo to the way it talks about itself to the public.